silvestriluca/zombie-drivers/README.md

 Since the `/drivers/:id/locations` call saves the location informations asyncronously, a preliminary validation on payload (body) is being made and a 400 error is returned if the payload is malformed or lacks informations.

 **TESTS** cover most of the code but they rely on working services.
-An improvement to them could be a full mocking of the other services, but this hasn't been implemented in this initial pull request.
+An improvement to them could be a full mocking of the other services, but this hasn't been implemented in this initial commit.

 All the codebase (service and tests) is fully commented to be easily readable and self-explaining.